STOP! DID YOU WASH YOUR HANDS?

 While we at London Doctors Clinic usually focus on disease diagnosis and management, the most effective way to manage disease is to prevent it from developing in the first place!
 In some cases, such as autoimmune conditions, this is impossible.
-However, in the case of infectious conditions – such as the common cold and the flu – prevention by means of good hand hygiene is possible!
+However, in the case of infectious conditions, such as the common cold and the flu, and the current Covid-19 outbreak, good hand washing hygiene can prevent infection and also reduce the spread.

 Do I Really Need To Wash My Hands?

-Cleaning your hands is one of the best way to prevent the spread of germs from one person to another.
-Many common diseases, such as cold and flus, are mostly spread through germ-covered hands touching surfaces or other people.
+Cleaning your hands is one of the best ways to prevent the spread of germs from one person to another.
+Many common diseases, such as cold and flu, are mostly spread through germ-covered hands touching surfaces or other people.

-Although the flu isn’t such a problem if you’re young and healthy, if you’re older, have other illnesses that make you weaker, or are very young, a flu can be a much more serious illness.
+Although the flu isn’t such a problem if you’re young and healthy, if you’re older or have a weakened immune system, or are very young, the flu can be a much more serious illness.

-Colds and flus are spread through germ-covered hands touching surfaces or other people
+Cold and flu are spread through germ-covered hands touching surfaces or other people

 Contamination of Hands & Objects